baluvijay/context-based-llm/README.md

 ```

 ### **4️⃣ NPM Command**
-Use node version 20.10.0, and then to install all the packages run the command
+Use node version 20.10.0 for the code to run seamlessly, follow the below commands for the same
 ```sh
 npm install -g npm@20.10.0 # if not installed nvm use 20.10.0 # to switch the versions